US files antitrust suit to stop major book publisher merger | Business | Journal Gazette

 TALI ARBEL | Associated Press

-U.S. regulators are suing to block a $2.2 billion book publishing deal that would have reshaped the industry, saying consolidation would hurt authors and readers.
+The Justice Department is suing to block a $2.2 billion book publishing deal that would have reshaped the industry, saying consolidation would hurt authors and, ultimately, readers.

 German media giant Bertelsmann's Penguin Random House, already the largest American publisher, wants to buy New York-based Simon & Schuster, whose authors include Stephen King, Hillary Clinton and John Irving, from TV and film company ViacomCBS.

-The Department of Justice filed an antitrust suit Tuesday in the U.S. District Court for the District of Columbia, saying the deal would let Penguin Random House “exert outsized influence over which books are published in the United States and how much authors are paid for their work.”
+The Department of Justice filed an antitrust suit in the U.S. District Court for the District of Columbia Tuesday in the first major antitrust action by the Biden administration, saying the deal would let Penguin Random House “exert outsized influence over which books are published in the United States and how much authors are paid for their work.”

-The purchase of Simon & Schuster would reduce the so-called Big Five of American publishing -- which also includes HarperCollins, Hachette Book Group and Macmillan -- to four.
+The purchase of Simon & Schuster would reduce the so-called Big Five, which dominate American publishing and include HarperCollins, Hachette Book Group and Macmillan, to four.

-The Authors Guild, a writers’ organization, has said it opposes the deal because it would make it more difficult for authors and agents to negotiate with publishers and lead to less competition for authors’ manuscripts.
+The deal raised concerned from writers and from rival publishers.
+The Authors Guild, a writers’ organization, has said it opposes the acquisition because there would be less competition for authors’ manuscripts.
+Rupert Murdoch's News Corp, which owns HarperCollins and had reportedly also been interested in buying Simon & Schuster, slammed the deal.
+Its CEO Robert Thomson said last fall that Bertelsmann was “buying market dominance as a book behemoth.”

-In a statement, the publishers said it would fight the lawsuit and blocking the deal would harm authors.

-The companies say that their publishing imprints will continue to compete against one another for books after the deal closes, and that Penguin Random House is not planning to reduce the number of books acquired.
+The companies say that their publishing imprints will continue to compete against one another for books after the deal closes, and that Penguin Random House is not planning to reduce the number of books acquired or the amounts paid for the book deals.

+Penguin Random House’s proposed acquisition of Simon & Schuster follows decades of consolidation in the publishing industry.
+Penguin and Random House themselves merged less than a decade ago, in 2013.
+Acquisitions have intensified in recent years as publishers seek a stronger bargaining position with the country’s biggest bookseller, Amazon.com.

+“Today’s decision by the DOJ was unexpected given that so many other major mergers and acquisitions in the publishing industry have gone through recently and over the last few decades with nary a raised eyebrow from DOJ,” said Mary Rasenberger, CEO of the Authors Guild, in a statement Tuesday.

 Share this articleShare on facebook Share on twitter Email story